Medical Assistant Program

 Curriculum Course Descriptions

-MA 101: Anatomy & Physiology / Medical Terminology I
+MA 101 Anatomy & Physiology / Medical Terminology I

-The normal anatomic structure and physiological function of the respiratory and cardiology systems, diagnostic and pathological terminology, clinical procedures and abbreviations, pathological conditions and laboratory tests will be covered in this course.
+Students will learn the language of medicine, combining root words, suffixes, and prefixes to create, define, spell, and correctly enunciate medical terminology.
+This course will focus on the normal anatomic structure and physiological function of the body, the digestive system, and a comprehensive review of the systems; diagnostic and pathological terminology, clinical procedures and abbreviations, pathological conditions and laboratory tests associated with each system will be covered in this course.

-MA 102: Clinical Procedures and Laboratory Techniques I
+MA 102 Clinical Procedures and Laboratory Techniques I

 This laboratory course includes theory and hands-on learning and application of principles utilizing simulative technology.
 The course will help students to acquire requisite knowledge as well as critical thinking and psychomotor skills for assisting physicians and other providers with patient care.

-MA 103: Coding I
+MA 103 Coding I

 Students will be introduced to diagnostic and procedural coding for outpatient and/or office visits and treatment using ICD-10-CM, CPT-4, and HCPCS codes.
 This course will concentrate on hands-on activities designed to develop accurate coding skills and assignment of proper codes.
 At the completion of this course students will have gained experience in assigning ICD-10-CM codes to identify diagnoses, including coding injuries and late effects, supplemental external causes of injury (E-codes), supplementary V-codes and neoplasms; codes for reporting acute and chronic conditions, outpatient surgery and reporting of preoperative evaluation.

-MA 104: Communications and Professional Skills
+MA 104 Communications and Professional Skills

 Students will gain skills and knowledge necessary to deliver quality customer service in a healthcare environment.
 Emphasis will be placed on creating positive relationships with patients, visitors, and coworkers through-the-use of effective verbal and non-verbal communication.
 Students will gain experience in active listening, reflecting, summarizing, concentrating, and responding appropriately in face-to-face as well as telephone conversations.

 The impact of appearance, posture, tone of voice, body language, facial expressions, eye contact and professionalism on positive communications will also be discussed and practiced.
 Students will learn to explain why information is needed, get facts in logical order, reword or paraphrase confusing questions, and be prepared to explain policies of a facility.
 Skills for dealing with conflict resolution and difficult behaviors will be covered.
 The course will include discussion about the impact of cultural diversity in the workplace as well as tips for time and stress management.
 Students will apply communications skills learned to professional development, including interviewing techniques, job search strategies, and job survival skills.

-MA 105: Computers I
+MA 105 Computers

 Students are introduced to concepts of computer operations and general navigation through Windows using a network PC.
 The initial focus of the course will introduce students to proper keyboarding style and technique.
 Students will gain mastery of the entire keyboard with emphasis on speed and accuracy on the alpha/numeric keyboard and numeric keypad.